Andres-T-E/Test-2/README.md

   Open 1

+  Open 2

-    Open 2 to change the commit changes name
+  *to change the commit changes name*

+  Open 3

+    *to see the number of commits